 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

+The Control field consists of bits where

+Bit 0 is the Key Request subfield.
+When included by a non-AP STA, it is set to 1 to indicate idpk is requested and not set to 0 to indicate it not requested.
+Key Request subfield is reserved in frames from an AP.

+Bits 1 through 7 are reserved.

+Key Counter field contains the value of the counter associated with the Ephemeral Public key

 Protected Element IDs Length field contains the length of the Protected Element IDs field that follows.

 Protected Element IDs field consists of one or more Element IDs whose data fields are protected using identifier privacy mechanisms.
 When Element ID is 255, the next octet is the corresponding Element ID extension.
 When Element ID is 221, the next three octets correspond to the vendor OUI.
 Element IDs corresponding to the Identifier Privacy MIC element and the Fragment element shall not be included in this field.
 When multiple elements matching a given Protected Element ID in the Protected Element IDs field are present in a frame, all of the matching elements in the frame are protected.